The Hidden Costs of Poor Product Information Management

 1. Operational inefficiencies

-Beyond financial implications, poor product information management can increase the time between ideation and launching a new product to the market.
+Beyond financial implications, poor records management can increase the time between ideation and launching a new product to the market.
 Accurate and comprehensive product information is essential for marketing, sales, and distribution channels to function smoothly.
 When product data is inconsistent or incomplete, it creates bottlenecks in the product launch process.

 2. Negative customer experience

-Increased return rates are another costly byproduct of poor product information management.
+Increased return rates are another costly byproduct of poor records management.
 When product details are misleading, customers often end up with items that don’t meet their needs.
 Returning a product is inconvenient and time-consuming for customers and incurs significant business expenses.
 Shipping costs, restocking fees, and potential product damage all contribute to the financial impact of returns.
 Moreover, high return rates can strain inventory management, leading to stockouts or overstocking, further exacerbating operational challenges.

 3. Regulatory and compliance risks

-These legal penalties can be substantial, often involving hefty fines directly impacting a company’s financial health.
+These legal penalties can be substantial, often involving hefty regulatory fines directly impacting a company’s financial health.
 Beyond the immediate financial cost, legal issues can also lead to increased regulatory scrutiny, potentially complicating future operations and product launches.

 The financial impact of a product recall can be enormous.
 It involves not just the cost of retrieving and replacing the product but also potential compensation to affected customers, legal fees, and the expense of corrective advertising campaigns.